 Measurement: Each year, 33% of the parents of the K-12 students attending Broward County Public Schools are surveyed on issues relating to educational quality and safety.
 The instrument is administered through the mail and all responses are confidential.
-Explanation: It is vital to identify parents
+Item 3.15.3(a) was deleted from the 2001/2002 survey.

-Explanation: It is vital to identify parents perspectives on educational quality and safety.
+Explanation: It is vital to identify parents' perspectives on educational quality and safety.
 School improvement activities address key issues and concerns identified by parents.
-Data source: Broward County Public Schools, Department of Research and Evaluation.
+Broward data source: Broward County Public Schools, Partnership Department.

-3.15.4 School perception of parental involvement (Customer Survey - Teachers)
+3.15.4 School perception of parental involvement (Customer Survey -Teachers)

-Measurement: All full-time classroom/subject teachers are surveyed yearly in Broward s schools.
+Measurement: All full-time classroom/subject teachers are surveyed yearly in Broward's schools.
 Participation is voluntary and the survey responses remain anonymous.
 The survey instrument was developed by Broward County Public Schools to solicit teacher perspectives on teaching processes, instructional programs, support, communication, and safety.
 A similar survey is administered to students and parents in the district.